C# BinaryReader ExampleUse BinaryReader and the ReadInt32 method to read the data from a binary file as integers.

+File details.
 If you do not have a binary file you are trying to open already, you can create one using the BinaryWriter type.
-Please visit the BinaryWriter tutorial for instructions about creating a binary file.
+BinaryReader makes using binary data easier.

 Here we open the same binary file and then read in the bytes.
-BinaryReader here provides some useful properties that make this easier.
+BinaryReader here provides some useful properties.
 When you run the next program, you will see all the ints recovered.

 FileStream We see that BinaryReader receives a FileStream.
 This is returned by File.Open.

-ReadInt32 It calls ReadInt32.
+ReadInt32 The program calls ReadInt32.
 This method consumes 4 bytes in the binary file and turns it into an int.

 Also The method advances the file read.
 It increments our position.
 This line adds 4 bytes to our position.